-This course has been designed to provide basis training and a good introduction to those concerned with Veterinary Pharmacovigilance.
-New entrants, support staff we well as experienced personnel who require a better understanding of veterinary drug safety will benefit from the practical guidance provided.
+This course has been designed to provide basic training and a good introduction to those concerned with veterinary pharmacogivilance.
+New entrants and support staff as well as experienced personnel who require a better understanding of veterinary drug safety will benefit from the practical guidance provided.
 Key terminology will be explained and roles and responsibilities will be clarified.
-There will be plenty of time for interaction, questions and answers to enable participants to get a good understanding of this complex subject.
+There will be plenty of time for interaction and questions and answers to enable participants to get a good understanding of this complex subject.

 Benefits of attending:

 This course will be beneficial for those new to veterinary pharmacovigilance, support staff and experienced personnel who require a better understanding of drug safety in their current role.
 Adverse event monitoring and drug safety officers together with regulatory affairs and personnel from registration departments will find this seminar useful.

 The current regulatory framework and its global impact

 Adverse event reporting

 Pharmacovigilance case studies

 Electronic communication in pharmacovigilance

 Minimising the impact of data with errors